RobinL/d3_course/raw_material/webvis.md

 ## Discussion question:

-I want you to put yourself in the shoes of someone thinking of designing a general purpose piece of software to help write web visualisations.
+Put yourself in the shoes of someone thinking of designing a general purpose piece of software to help write web visualisations.

-The objective of yourr software is therefore to simplify the task of producing the kind of HTML and SVG code we just saw.
+The objective of your software is therefore to simplify the task of producing the kind of HTML and SVG code we just saw.

 *Question* : What do you think would be some attractive features of your software?
 What would you want it to do?

 Having such a library important because as soon as you want to produce anything moderately complex - such as a bar chart - the SVG code gets very complex and it would be extremely laborious to code it by hand.
 [Here](../other_resources/simple_bar_chart.svg) is an example.
+When rendered by the browser, this looks like [this](https://bl.ocks.org/mbostock/raw/3885304/)

 ???